milonmaze/privacy-terms-observatory/www.commonsensemedia.org/about-us/our-mission/privacy-policy.md

 where applicable, to provide or make available any such ‘perks’ to you (e.g., by way of an ‘access code’); and/or where relevant, to send you a communication to notify you of your eligibility and to provide instructions on how to claim any such ‘perks’ for which you may be eligible as a result of your donation.

-Please note: if you choose to make your donation ‘anonymously’, we will not use information relating to your donations for the purposes described above, whether or not you would have been eligible based on the amount of the relevant donation.
+Note: if you choose to make your donation ‘anonymously’, we will not use information relating to your donations for the purposes described above, whether or not you would have been eligible based on the amount of the relevant donation.